Racecourse Ground: International

 International Rugby League games have also been staged at the ground.
 The stadium hosted Wales' clash with England in the 2012 Autumn International Series.
 In 2013, it held Wales' 2013 Rugby League World Cup home game with the USA on Sunday 3 November 2013, with the Tomahawks ending the home side's chance of a quarter-final appearance with a 24–16 win.
-The win by the USA, a team expected to be easily beaten in their first ever Rugby League World Cup, would see them return to Wrexham for a quarter-final clash against tournament favourites Australia, on Saturday 16 November 2013.
-As expected, the Kangaroos (who would go on to win the World Cup) defeated the USA 62–0, with 5,762 in attendance.
+The win by the US, a team expected to be beaten in their first ever Rugby League World Cup, would see them return to Wrexham for a quarter-final clash against tournament favourites Australia, on Saturday 16 November 2013.
+As expected, the Kangaroos (who would go on to win the World Cup) defeated the US 62–0, with 5,762 in attendance.

 As part of the 2014 Rugby League European Cup, the Racecourse Ground hosted the match between Wales and Ireland on 2 November.

-As of 2015, the Racecourse Ground has hosted nine Wales internationals.
+As of 2025, the Racecourse Ground has hosted ten Wales internationals.
 The results were as follows:

-Rugby Union internationals
+Rugby Union

 The Racecourse Ground has held four rugby union internationals.
-Three of them were Wales’ friendlies against Romania and won all three of them (70–21 30 August 1997, 40–3 on 3 October 1999 and 54–8 on 27 August 2003 which was a warm-up game before the 2003 Rugby World Cup.
+Three of them were Wales’ friendlies against Romania and won all three of them (70–21 30 August 1997, 40–3 on 3 October 1999 and 54–8 on 27 August 2003 which was a warm-up game before the 2003 Rugby World Cup).
 It also hosted a 1999 Rugby Union World Cup Pool 4 match between Japan and Samoa on 3 October 1999 with Samoa winning 43–9.
 The Racecourse has also played host to the Wales 'A' squad on numerous occasions.

 Other uses

+The first concert to be held at the Racecourse was in the summer of 1976 with the 'Festival of Entertainment.'
+Mac and Katie Kissoon, Junior Walker and KC and the Sunshine Band gave the occasion a distinctly soul/disco feel.

-The first concert held at the stadium was held in July 1982.
-Motörhead headlined, with support from Twisted Sister, making their first UK appearance.
+The second concert to be held at the stadium took place in July 1982, when Motörhead headlined with Twisted Sister making their UK debut as the support act.
 Other concerts at the venue have included Stereophonics, as part of their Keep The Summer Alive tour, UB40 and Olly Murs.
-Kings of Leon will perform two shows at the stadium in the May of 2023.
+Kings of Leon performed two shows at the stadium in May 2023.

-The stadium was used as a filming location in the 2015 television film Marvellous about the life of Neil Baldwin.
+The stadium was used as a filming location in the 2014 television film Marvellous about the life of Neil Baldwin.